Solana Foundation Delegation Program FAQ

 I’m running a validator on testnet now.
 When will I be onboarded into the Solana Foundation Delegation Program on Mainnet Beta?#

-You will be onboarded according to the following criteria : 1) % average Bonus performance since August 2021, 2) % average Bonus performance in the last 30 days, and 3) cumulative vote credits in the last 64 epochs.
+You will be onboarded according to the following criteria : 1) % average Bonus performance Epoch 207 on testnet, 2) % average Bonus performance in the last 13 epochs on testnet, and 3) cumulative vote credits in the last 64 epochs on testnet.
 Your performance in all three categories will determine the exact order in which you will be onboarded.
 Out of fairness to validators who have been running high quality validator nodes since Tour de SOL, if there are two equally quality validator nodes with the same performance numbers for 1, 2, and 3, precedence will be given to the validator who has been running their node longer (the validator from Tour de SOL).
 If the two equally quality validator nodes with the same performance numbers for 1, 2, and 3 are both from Tour de SOL, they will be ordered according to TdS stage, from earliest to latest.

 I have an onboarding group number but I haven’t been onboarded yet.
 Will I lose my onboarding group number in the new process?
 Will I lose my place in the queue?#